-To ensure that examinations are of comparable difficultly, regardless of the year in which they were administered, an equating process is used to compare the difficulty of examinations given in different years and to adjust scores to reflect any differences.
+To ensure that examinations are of comparable difficulty, regardless of the year in which they were administered, an equating process is used to compare the difficulty of examinations given in separate years and to adjust scores to reflect any differences.

 Additional information regarding establishment of the cut score and the equating process is available on the ACVP website.
-The cut score and pass rate for the previous year is posted to the website when results become available.
+The cut score and pass rate for the previous year is posted on the Phase I and Phase II pages of the website, when results become available.

-Cut Scores and Equating
+Standard Setting and Equating

-Reporting of Phase I Examination Results
+Reporting Examination Results

-Written notification of the results of the examination will be sent by email to candidates and sponsors within 45 days of the conclusion of examination administration.
+Written notification of the results of each examination will be sent by email to candidates and sponsors within 45 days of the conclusion of examination administration.